spelluri/100-Days-Of-Cloud-AWS-/README.md

 ---

 ## 🚀 Let’s Go!
-This is a continuous learning journey—contributions, suggestions, and discussions are welcome!
+This is a continuous learning journey: contributions, suggestions, and discussions are welcome!